お問い合わせ

 The Consequences of Choice: The Final Step in Decision Making

-Over every decision hovers a measure of uncertainty—for all decisions play out in an uncertain future.
-Making good choices depends on three elements: the quality of your definition of specific factors that must be satisfied, the quality of your evaluation of available alternatives and finally, the quality of your assessment of the risks associated with those alternatives.
+Over every decision hovers a measure of uncertainty – for all decisions play out in an uncertain future.
+Making good choices depends on three elements: the quality of your definition of specific conditions that must be satisfied, the quality of your evaluation of available alternatives and finally, the quality of your assessment of the risks associated with those alternatives.
 Yet too often decisions are made without assessment of the risks associated with a final choice.

 It is only once the best choice is identified, with all the data at hand, that we can stretch our imaginations beyond the body of facts that went into a decision, survey it all, and ask: What did we miss?
 Can we afford the risks involved with this choice?
 A risk attached to an alternative is not necessarily a totally damning factor, provided that the risk is understood.

 Shakespeare aptly wrote: “The evil that men do lives after them, the good is oft interred with their bones.”
 With that in mind, we must thoroughly explore and evaluate the possible adverse consequences of a decision before it is final.
-This is the only opportunity we will ever have to deal with such effects at no cost beyond a little intellectual effort.
-Having recognized and assessed risks, we may be able to avoid them altogether or take steps now that will reduce their effect in the future.
+This is the only opportunity we will ever have to deal with these adverse outcomes at no cost (beyond a little intellectual effort).
+Having recognized and assessed risks, we may be able to avoid them altogether, or take steps now that will reduce their effect in the future.

 While some decisions involve an array of alternatives, others are binary; yes or no, this or that.
-There is still value is weighing the risk after carefully deciding not to do something.
-For example, Blockbuster had over 9,000 video and DVD rental stores worldwide with annual revenue of close to $6 billion when a new start-up—Netflix—offered them $50 million to help launch a DVD-by-mail service.
+There is still value in weighing the risk after carefully deciding not to do something.
+For example, Blockbuster had over 9,000 video and DVD rental stores worldwide with annual revenue of close to $6 billion when a new start-up, Netflix, offered them $50 million to help launch a DVD-by-mail service.
 Blockbuster chose not to take the offer.
 The risk?
 Missing out on a huge, evolving business model.
 Blockbuster has disappeared while the market value of Netflix is nearing $200 billion.

 About Kepner-Tregoe

-We all hope that you are well during this disruptive time in our world’s history.
-For over 60 years our company, Kepner-Tregoe has had the opportunity to help major organizations navigate successfully through radical change, help solve intractable problems and increase incident and problem-management performance through tools, training and consulting—leading to highly effective teams ready to respond to your company’s most critical issues.
+For over 60 years our company, Kepner-Tregoe has had the opportunity to help major organizations navigate successfully through radical change, help solve intractable problems and increase incident and problem management performance through a unique blend of training and consulting – leading to highly effective teams ready to respond to your company’s most critical issues.

 関連